EwD-Project/EwD-Public/Reading_Rules.md

 > - -ion: ĕdu<b>ca</b>tion\*, con<b>fu</b>sion
 > - -ian: mu̱<b>si</b>cian, vĕge<b>ta</b>rian\*

 \* Note that the presence of a strong mark (other than the Acute) in another syllable _doesn't affect_ the S1 induced by the stress-magnet suffix.
-In such cases, the syllable with strong mark gets S2 instead.
+In these cases, the syllable with strong mark gets S2 instead.

-### [L4] Sub-Rule 3.5 – Verbs whose last syllable is convertible into strong:
+### [L4] Sub-Rule 3.5 – Verbs with strong final syllable

-In this case, the last syllable may _receive the S1 or the S2_.
-The exact pattern depends on the word meter and on the accent spoken.
+For verbs whose last syllable is convertible into strong, this syllable may _receive the S1 or the S2_.
+The exact pattern depends on the meter of the word and on the accent spoken.

 > E.g. (L4):
 >
 > - begin, complete(v), correct(v) – Last syllable gets the S1.
 > - expériment(v), séparate(v) – Last syllable gets the S2.

-### [L4] Sub-Rule 3.6 – Verb with the “-en” suffix:
+### [L4] Sub-Rule 3.6 – Verbs with the “-en” suffix

-For verbs, the “-en” suffix act as a _stress-magnet suffix_, and therefore the _penultimate syllable gets the S1_.
+For verbs with the “-en” suffix, this element acts as a _stress-magnet suffix_, and therefore the _penultimate syllable gets the S1_.
 There's a <a id="note3b" href="#note3">historical reason³</a> for this phenomenon.

 > E.g. (L4): forgotten, mistaken, embolden